Developer Guides & Tutorials

 Listing the available locales

-Speaking of the first question, there are at least two answers.
-The simplest thing we could do is extract all the available locales directly from the i18n object:
+Speaking of the first question, there are at least three answers (yep, there’s always more than one).
+The simplest thing we could do is extract all the available locales from the global scope:

 get supportedLocales() {